kngpvrk/BP1-SeismicWavePropagation/README.md

 - **Git**: Required for cloning the repository ([Click here to Download Git](https://git-scm.com/))
 - **Code Editor**: For example Visual Studio Code ([Download VSCode](https://code.visualstudio.com/))

-Run the the following lines in Julia REPL to install the necessary packages:
+Run the following lines in Julia REPL to install the necessary packages:

 ```
 using Pkg